updated 10/13/11

 Substandard landfill engineering

-The Chemung County Landfill emerged from a gravel pit in the 1960s, without bottom liners of any kind and without a siting study as would be routine today.
+RFPLC also emphasized that the Chemung County Landfill emerged from a gravel pit in the 1960s, without bottom liners of any kind and without a siting study as would be routine today.
 It is located in an environmentally and historically sensitive area surrounded by farms, a growing rural population and the Newtown Battlefield, one of the most important pre-Revoutionary War battlefields in the nation.
-The landfill is few hundred feet from the Chemung River, in the Chesapeake Bay watershed, and a few feet from (if not directly over) an unconfined primary aquifer.
-If the landfill is allowed to continue dumping radioactive Marcellus shale drilling wastes, a containment failure at the landfill could have catastrophic consequences.
-Even routine operations pose the risk of leaks and exposure of landfill workers and others who come in contact with wet, leaking drilling waste to excessive levels of radioactivity from concentrated, naturally occurring Radium-226 and -228 and their byproducts, such as radon, a known cause of lung cancer.
+The landfill is few hundred feet from the Chemung River, in the Chesapeake Bay watershed, and very close to (if not directly over) an unconfined primary aquifer--that is, a groundwater source large enough to that it can be relied on as a supply of municipal drinking water.
+The aquifer beneath the site is hydrologically connected to the river.

 RFPLC Petition (780K), including: